Skip to content

 In practice, no.

-Overseas sellers and informal channels carry three problems at once: authenticity risk, storage failures, and no follow-up if something goes wrong.
-With injectable semaglutide, cold-chain handling alone is reason enough not to treat unofficial import routes as a serious plan.
-A pen that sat warm in a non-refrigerated parcel for two days, somewhere on a runway in summer, is a pen you cannot trust.
+Overseas sellers and informal channels stack three problems on top of each other at once: authenticity risk, storage failures, and zero follow-up if something goes wrong.
+With injectable semaglutide, the cold-chain issue alone is reason enough to take unofficial import routes off the table.
+A pen that sat warm in a non-refrigerated parcel for two days — somewhere on a runway in the summer heat — is a pen you simply can't trust.

-If you're going to use Wegovy, the sensible route is still formal prescription and local follow-up.
+If you're going to use Wegovy, a formal prescription and local follow-up is still the only route that holds up.

 Oral Wegovy Changes the Global Pricing Story, Not Korea's Current One

-The most important new variable in 2026 is oral Wegovy in the United States.
-This matters for the broader GLP-1 market, even if it does not yet change what a Korean patient pays this month.
+The big new variable in 2026 is oral Wegovy in the United States.
+It reshapes the broader GLP-1 market, even though it doesn't yet move what a Korean patient pays this month.

 As of April 2026, the approved U.S. tablet strengths are: